googleapis/google-api-nodejs-client/src/apis/bigquerydatatransfer/README.md

 # @google/bigquerydatatransfer

-> Transfers data from partner SaaS applications to Google BigQuery on a scheduled, managed basis.
+> Schedule queries or transfer external data from SaaS applications to Google BigQuery on a regular basis.

 ## Installation